kubedb/docs/docs/guides/postgres/backup/kubedb/index.md

 Here,

 - `spec.schedule` specifies that we want to backup the database at 5 minutes interval.
-- `spec.task.name` specifies the name of the task crd that specifies the necessary Function and their execution order to backup a PostgreSQL database.
 - `spec.repository.name` specifies the name of the `Repository` crd the holds the backend information where the backed up data will be stored.
 - `spec.target.ref` refers to the `AppBinding` crd that was created for `sample-postgres` database.
 - `spec.retentionPolicy`  specifies the policy to follow for cleaning old snapshots.